DoSomething/onboarding-service/README.md

 1. `npm run db` -- This starts up Redis & MongoDB locally.
 You'll only need to run this once while you're developing.
 2. In a different CLI window, run `npm start`.
 This starts the actual NodeJS server, which you can start/stop at will.

+If you're doing fender work, use `npm run build-dev`.
+This builds all files under public/js using Babel into a single file under public/build with source mapping.

 ## Testing
 Please write tests for all new features!
 All tests are in the `/test` folder and can be executed with `npm run test`.